Introduction

-In the realm of , where empathy and are paramount, a remarkable approach called Validation Therapy has emerged as a beacon of hope and comfort for individuals facing dementia and cognitive disorders in their final journey.
-As an experienced hospice registered nurse case manager, I've witnessed the transformative impact of on patients, allowing them to find solace, regain their self-worth, and experience a sense of dignity during their end-of-life phase.
+In , where empathy and are paramount, a remarkable approach called Validation Therapy has emerged as a beacon of hope and comfort for individuals facing dementia and cognitive disorders in their final journey.
+As an experienced hospice registered nurse case manager, I’ve witnessed the transformative impact of on patients, allowing them to find solace, regain their self-worth, and experience a sense of dignity during their end-of-life phase.

 What is Validation Therapy